9 Beautifully Hard Climbs Near Lucca | Lucca Cycling Club

 5. Abetone

-16.8 km, avg.
-5.4%
+16.8 kilometers, average 5.4%

 Where the Tuscans ski.
 But let’s not talk about snow.
 I wouldn’t touch Abetone in the winter with even a ski pole is how I feel about rain at sub-zero temperatures.
 In the summer it’s the best 160 km out-and-back ride you’ll do.
 A gradual uphill along the Serchio River until you’re 15 km from the summit where the road pitches upward.
 On average, it’s not steep, especially knowing once you get to the top, it’s practically all downhill back to Lucca.

-4. Pietrabuona @ Macchia Antonini
+4. Pietrabuona — Macchia Antonini

 One of many beautiful climbs in the Pistoiese mountains that show how diversified the region is.
 At 3% and 25 km, it makes for an enduring threshold test, but one with scenic mountain towns and panoramic views.
 Once you’re through Pescia, it’s all about you, the bike and whatever the adventure brings.

-3. Official Monte Serra Test (From Buti)
+3. Official Monte Serra Test from Buti

 The official fitness test for pros and amateurs alike, this 6 km segment of the entire 7.2 km climb is a telling benchmark of how dedicated and disciplined you’ve been with your training.
 Whether you go with a pacer or front this challenge on your own, remember: Ride the second half harder than the first.

-2. Pizzorne From Matraia
+2. Pizzorne from Matraia

-9.4 km avg.
-9%
+9.4 kilometers average 9%

 Most people know of Monte Serra, but not Pizzorne.
 Opposite Monte Serra at the other end of the Lucca plain is Pizzorne.
 A dramatic trilogy with the ultimate climax leading from the church/bell tower at Matraia.
 If your Garmin or Wahoo grade caps out at 10%, don’t worry, the correct reading is “F me.”
 This section would not be an ideal time to attack.
 You’re welcome and good luck.